videojs/videojs-contrib-ads/docs/integrator/common-interface.md

+# Common Interface

 videojs-contrib-ads does not implement these.
-This page establishes a convention used some some integrations that you may want to consider sending for consistency as they may be useful.
+This page establishes a convention used some some ad plugins that you may want to consider sending for consistency as they may be useful.

-### Events
+## Events

 * `ads-request`: Fired when ad data is requested.
 * `ads-load`: Fired when ad data is available following an ad request.